Alvisckw/Bayes_ARP_Abarth1/README.md

 The ARP is part of the requirements for the award of the MSc Business Analytics at Bayes Business School in 2022/23 academic year.

-** This repository is forked from the collaboration repo (/XShawn1/Bayes_ARP_Abarth_1), and is reorganized for display purpose.
+** This repository is forked from my branch of the collaboration repo (/XShawn1/Bayes_ARP_Abarth_1), and is reorganized for display purpose.

 ## Project Aim
 - To understand the online discussion on Abarth before and after launching their first electric vehicle (Abarth 500e)